-The Separatists invited all to express the highest principles they knew, in those forums in which they decided whether to protect good and criminalize evil, or the other way around.
+The Separatists invited all to express the highest principles they knew, in those forums in which they decided whether to criminalize good, or evil.

-The Separatists understood that public discussion - of what is good enough to be protected by law, and evil enough to be punished by law, needs freedom for citizens to appeal to the highest principles they know.
+The Separatists understood that public discussion of what is good enough to be protected by law, and evil enough to be punished by law, needs freedom to appeal to the highest principles which citizens know.